 Lael logo

-socio means partner — a common term in Spanish for Business.
+socio means partner — a common term in Mexican Slang.
 Learn how it's used in a real-world example.

 socio